Mercury Poisoning from "Homemade" Skin Creams From Mexico

-Health Alert - Mercury in Creams (PDF, 104KB)
+Health Alert - Mercury in Homemade MX Creams (PDF, 179KB)

-Spanish - Mercury in Creams (PDF, 140KB)
+Fact Sheet (Spanish) - Mercury in Homemade MX Creams (PDF, 140KB)

-English - Mercury in Creams (PDF, 122KB)
+Fact Sheet (English) - Mercury in Homemade MX Creams (PDF, 122KB)

 Este anuncio de servicio público fue emitido por radio en español durante el mes de julio de 2010 a lo largo de California para alertar al público acerca de las cremas para la cara que contienen mercurio.
 (This public service announcement aired during the month of July 2010 on Spanish-language radio throughout California to alert the public of face creams containing mercury and is available only in Spanish).

 El mercurio en las cremas faciales - 30 Segundos (Anuncio de Servicio Públic)

 El mercurio en las cremas faciales - 60 Segundos (Anuncio de Servicio Públic)